appventure-nush/TurtleThread/docs/source/intermediate/text.rst

 - **Partial fill**
+  - IMPORTANT NOTE: Partial fill support was dropped at version 0.2.2.
+This option is no longer available.
   - When using partial fill, it is recommended to also outline the text.
 This is because the partial fill will look extremely messy without the outline to go with it.
   - Note that partial fill is still partially experimental, and might sometimes fill out of the boundaries of the character.
   - Partial fill requires dependencies found only in the full version of TurtleThread.